utshomax/postman-docs/src/pages/docs/running-collections/collection-webhooks.md

 ### Accessing the request body in scripts

 The request body of the webhook is available inside the `globals.previousRequest` object.
 In order to use it, first parse the `globals.previousRequest` object.
-The data sent to the webhook is available in the `data` parameter inside the parsed object, as shown in the code snippet below.
+The data sent to the webhook is available in the `data` parameter inside the parsed object, as shown in this code snippet.

 ```js
 var previousRequest = JSON.parse(globals.previousRequest),